nehat280/Credit-Card-Default-Detection/README.md

 1. Understand, Clean and Format Data (Cleaning data and EDA)

 2. Examining the Relationships between Features and the Response (Feature Engineering)

 	2.1.
-Feature Selection using F-test
+Feature Selection based on EDA.

     2.2.
+Optimum Features based on using F-test
+        2.2.1.
 Fitting model on Features selected using F-test.

-Training model with all features

-Feature Engineering & Selection 4.1 Adding Additional Features
+        2.2.2.
+Plotting ROC-AUC Curve

+3. Cross Validation and Feature Engineering

+	3.1.
+Cross Validation on Logistic Regression model.

+    3.2.
+Using Polynomial features to create new interaction features

+4. Decision Tree Algorithm

-Fitting the Model with best features.
+    4.1.
+Fitting model with inbuilt default parameters.

+    4.2.
+Grid-Search CV for decision tree.

+5. Random Forest Model

     5.1.
-Decision tree model 5.2.
-Random Forest Classifier 5.2.1.
-Hyper Parameter on Random Forest

-Visualization of the best model using Confusion Matrix.

-Interpret Model Results

-Where to Find these Trees?
+Fitting model with inbuilt default parameters.

+    5.2.
+Grid-Search CV for decision tree.

+    5.3.
+Checkerboard Graph for visualisation of GridSearchCV

+6. Dealing with Missing Data: Imputation Strategies

+    6.1.
+Method 1: Mode and Random Imputation of PAY_1

+    6.2.
+Method 2: A Predictive Model for PAY_1 (model based imputation)

+    6.3.
+Using the imputation model for PAY_1

+    6.5.
+Confirming Model Performance on the Unseen Test Set.